Welcome to oxDNA.org!

 Remember that oxDNA is just a model, which makes numerous approximations to simulate efficiently the nanostructures.
 While in majority systems that we studied previously, we found quantitative or semiquantitative agreement with available experimental data, you should still take results with a grain of salt and ask yourself: is the behavior seen in simulations something that my system should be able to do?
 Simulations can never replace experiments, but might help you get insight into the function.
 If you are in doubt, do not hesitate to contact us or check out some of our publications where we study systems similar to yours for further discussion of underlying phenomena.

 We recommend that you download the trajectory file and visualize it using oxView.
 Furthermore, we provide multiple automated analysis options, based on the tools that we developed here.
 Currently implemented analysis allows you to obtain mean structure and standard deviations from the mean structure to visualize its flexibility.
 You can also check distances between nucleotides, bond occupancy and angles between different stems in the simulation trajectory.
 For more complex analysis, you can use our python tools to analyze the trajectory that you downloaded (see tutorials and examples here).
-The trajectory is downloaded in 7-zip format, which has to be unzipped with standard tools: 7z or Archive Manager on Linux, 7-zip on Windows or The Unarchiver on MacOS.
+The trajectory is compressed in zip format and will need to be inflated prior to use (older trajectories were compressed in 7zip format which, while higher compression, had limited support).

 Errors are most frequently due to the model encountering unphysical states because of insufficient relaxation.
 This often happens when you convert from a different format (most often caDNAno) where the 3D positions of helices are not physical and some of the distances between neighboring nucleotides are unphysically large.
 Structures exported from design tools are rarely in a physically viable state and must be relaxed prior to production simulation.
 We have tried to provide a reasonable relaxation protocol automatically, but for some structures it is insufficient.
 Try resubmitting your job and increasing the length of the relaxation steps or decreasing the dt of the MD relaxation.